What is Bitcoin

+What is a Bitcoin Wallet?
 Even if there aren’t physical coins and notes for Bitcoin, you’ll still need a wallet.
 The wallet provides security for your Bitcoins.
 There are different types of wallet, which essentially break down as:

 - A multisig wallet that uses several keys to provide protection to the wallet